 Massage therapy is a regulated profession in BC.
 Practitioners must graduate from an accredited institution, pass provincial boards exams, and maintain registration by completing a set number of continuing education credits every two years.
 A registered massage therapist (RMT) must adhere to a code of ethics set under the health professions act.
 An RMT will have a thorough understanding of what conditions are outside of their scope an practice and should be referred out to other professionals.

-Many extended healthcare plans will cover massage therapy when preformed by an RMT.
+Many extended healthcare plans will cover massage therapy when performed by an RMT.